 - SCCM and Microsoft Connected Cache Integration

-Microsoft answer to network bandwidth issues in the modern workplace is Microsoft Connected Cache + Delivery Optimization + Microsoft Endpoint Manager.
-The solution which we are going to see in this post is pure hybrid solution (very tightly integrated with SCCM investments) on the EDGE!
+Microsoft’s solution to network bandwidth issues in the modern workplace combines Microsoft Connected Cache, Delivery Optimization, and Microsoft Endpoint Manager.
+This post will focus on a hybrid solution closely integrated with SCCM investments, specifically on the EDGE.

-Microsoft Connected Cache can seamlessly integrate with Microsoft Endpoint Manager solution like SCCM/MEMCM.
+Microsoft Connected Cache can seamlessly integrate with Microsoft Endpoint Manager solutions like SCCM/MEMCM.

-Microsoft connected cache with DO solution is based on IIS and Application Request Routing (ARR).
-This solutions are based on Windows Server native tool set.
-This Windows solution helps to deliver Microsoft connected cache solution with DO & SCCM (MEMCM).
+The Microsoft-connected cache with DO solution is based on IIS and Application Request Routing (ARR) and the Windows Server native toolset.
+This Windows solution helps deliver the Microsoft-connected cache solution with DO and SCCM (MEMCM).

 Architecture Flow Diagram

-Microsoft Connected Cache service can use Configuration Manager/SCCM or MEMCM DP as it’s connected Cache content location.
-Also, SCCM clients can get the content from the Connected Cache Container.
+The Microsoft Connected Cache service can use Configuration Manager/SCCM or MEMCM DP as its connected Cache content location.
+SCCM clients can also get the content from the Connected Cache Container.

 - SCCM DP configured to enable Connected Cache service so that it can download the content from Microsoft CDN on client request